PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 ### Geofence locking
-One of the main use cases of the app is for theft protection.
+One of the main use cases of the app is theft protection.
 An object (a car or machine) can be tracked with the DriveBox, and if it leaves a geofence, an alarm can be sent out.
 For this feature, there is also the option to lock geofences on certain days of the week, so that for example no alarm is triggered on the weekend.

 In the app, every geofence has a button for each weekday, which shows the current state and allows the user to toggle the lock on or off.
 When one of these buttons is pressed, a GET request is sent to the endpoint _/geoFences/${id}/${weekday}/2_, including the _id_ of the geofence, the weekday and the locking method, with the following options: